Back to All Events

 Pendulum (2012), for flute, clarinet, violin, cello, piano, video and live electronics

-— pendulum, for flute, bass clarinet, piano, violin, violoncello, real-time video and electronics, is a study on dynamic spatialisation.
+pendulum, for flute, bass clarinet, piano, violin, violoncello, real-time video and electronics, is a study on dynamic spatialisation.
 Digital models of physical elements are used to generate both spatial and musical gestures, being presented during the performance in a video controlled in realtime by the pianist.
 These models include simple pendulums, pendulum waves, multi-body gravitational systems and elastic systems.
 It was commissioned by Sond'Ar-te Electric Ensemble in 2012, and it has since been performed by several groups around the world.
 It is available as a recording by Sond'Ar-te Electric Ensemble, and it also exists as a multimedia installation that has been presented in art galleries in Portugal.

-ISCM Latvian Section
+ISCM Polish Section submission